ansible-collections/community.vmware/docs/community.vmware.vmware_host_lockdown_exceptions_module.rst

 Synopsis
 --------
-- This module can be used to manage administrator permission for the local administrative account for the host when ESXi hostname is given.
+- This module can be used to manage Lockdown Mode Exception Users.
 - All parameters and VMware objects values are case sensitive.
-- This module is destructive as administrator permission are managed using APIs used, please read options carefully and proceed.
 - Please specify ``hostname`` as vCenter IP or hostname only, as lockdown operations are not possible from standalone ESXi server.